jonnor/random/software-defined-electronics/electronics-compiler.md

 * some Hackernews thread on 'why electronics is so hard/slow'
 * [PCBMODe](https://github.com/boldport/pcbmode).
 Python-based SVG scripting tools for laying out PCBs, with JSON input and CSS-like 'stylesheets'.

+## Proof of concept

+Example project

+* Microcontrolller
+* on/off switches MOSFET
+* Voltage regulator

+Use KiCAD as base?

+* Each module own github repo
+* Similart import to Part library wizard
+* Module is a schematic, set of layout variants, and a file file declaring the module (connecting these files)
+* From module/layout, generate a footprint, that can be used in a project

+Second-degree

+* BOM generation, can be a script which picks up schematics and parts

+"Continious delivery"

+* All tools should run on commandline
+* git submodules as dependencies?
+* Single-source of information